BG3-Community-Library-Team/bg3-community/Tutorials/General/Obtaining-Old-Builds-Patches-Of-BG3.md

 - [Steam](https://store.steampowered.com/about/) - Steam must be installed and running on your computer, as well as a Steam account.
 - [Baldur's Gate 3](https://store.steampowered.com/app/1086940/Baldurs_Gate_3/) - You **MUST** own a legal copy of Baldur's Gate 3 on Steam, this guide will not work otherwise.
 Attempting to circumvent Steam's DRM is illegal, and is in no way supported by the BG3 Modding Community Wiki or it's contributors.
 ## SteamDB
-[SteamDB](https://steamdb.info/) is a third-party Steam database tracker which documents both applications and packages maintained on Steam, and keeps a history of all change made to both applications and packages.
+[SteamDB](https://steamdb.info/) is a third-party Steam database tracker which documents both applications and packages maintained on Steam, and keeps a history of all changes made to both applications and packages.

 The [SteamDB page for Baldur's Gate 3](https://steamdb.info/app/1086940/) will contain three pieces of information which we require for downloading previous/old builds of the game: